 - Amino acids: AGZ includes the amino acids L-theanine and glycine, both of which may have a positive effect on sleep quality.
 For instance, glycine has been shown in some study participants to shorten the time it takes to fall asleep and support higher-quality sleep.
 The dosage in this study was 3g, while AGZ includes 2g of glycine.

 - Adaptogens: Ashwagandha and saffron are featured in the AGZ sleep drink.
-Adaptogens are known to support various functions in the body, such as the nervous system, immunity, anti-inflammatory processes, and more.
+Adaptogens are known to support various functions in the body, such as the nervous system, immunity, inflammatory responses, and more.

 -